Financial assistance for full-time French courses for immigrants

 You are not eligible to receive this financial assistance if:

-• You are already receiving money:
+• You are already receiving money from:

-• From Employment insurance (when unemployed)
+• Employment insurance (when unemployed)

-• From the Mesure de formation de la main-d'œuvre à l'intention des individus MFOR-I (Workforce Training Measure Program), of the Ministère de l'Emploi et de la Solidarité sociale (MESS);
+• the Mesure de formation de la main-d'œuvre à l'intention des individus MFOR-I (Workforce Training Measure Program), of the Ministère de l'Emploi et de la Solidarité sociale (MESS);

 • the Commission des normes, de l’équité, de la santé et de la sécurité au travail (CNESST),